magpylib/magpylib/docs/_pages/0_documentation.rst

 The analytical solutions provide extreme performance.
 Single field evaluations take of the order of `100 µs`.
 For large input arrays (e.g. many observer positions or many similar magnets) the computation time drops below `1 µs` on single state-of-the-art x86 mobile cores (tested on `Intel Core i5-8365U @ 1.60GHz`), depending on the source type.

 The fastest way to compute fields is through the direct access to the top-level ``getBv`` and ``getHv`` functions.
 However, this requires the user to vectorize the input properly.
 The object-oriented interface automatically vectorizes the computation for the user (similar source types of multiple input-objects are grouped).
-The additional overhead makes the object-oriented interface slightly slower (by a factor of 1.2-2), specfically, when a large number of source objects are handed to ``getB`` or ``getH``.
+The additional overhead makes the object-oriented interface slightly slower (by a factor of 1.1-2), specfically, when only single field evaluations are made (overhead gets in the way) or when a large number of source objects are handed to ``getB`` or ``getH``.

 .. _docu-units_scaling: